-Step 2: Under the General tab, check the box labelled Compress this drive to save disk space, and then click Apply button.
+Step 2: Under the General tab, check the box labeled Compress this drive to save disk space, and then click Apply button.

-Step 3: When you see the following confirmation dialog, make sure that the select option labelled Apply changes to drive, subfolders, and files before clicking OK button.
+Step 3: When you see the following confirmation dialog, make sure that the select option labeled Apply changes to drive, subfolders, and files before clicking the OK button.

 Depending on the total size of the data on the drive, Windows 10 might take a couple of minutes to hours to complete the compression.